ATS Coupe, new Cadillac logo debut in Detroit

 Coupe builds on popular ATS Sedan

 DETROIT – Cadillac used the North American International Auto Show in Detroit Tuesday to unveil its new ATS Coupe and its new logo.

 First, the car.
 The ATS Coupe is built on the same platform as the popular ATS Sedan.
 It's smaller than the Cadillac CTS, which is also available as a sedan or coupe.

 The ATS Coupe is squarely targeting competitors like the BMW 4-series and the Mercedes-Benz C-Class.

-Inside, there's a nine-speaker Bose sound system with an active noise-cancelling feature that minimizes road and wind noise.
+Inside, there's a nine-speaker Bose sound system with an active noise-canceling feature that minimizes road and wind noise.
 Cadillac is also blending a mix of materials in the cabin with extensive use of leather, aluminium, carbon fiber and wood.

 The speedometer and navigation directions can be projected on the windshield as part of a heads-up display in front of the driver.
-Or, the driver can customize the three-window instrument cluster which includes a 5.7-inch screen.
+Or the driver can customize the three-window instrument cluster, which includes a 5.7-inch screen.

 Distributed by Internet Broadcasting.
 This material may not be published, broadcast, rewritten or redistributed.